zatosource/zato-docs/content/en/admin/cli/apispec.md

 Overview
 ========

-Generates API documentation for services that use [SimpleIO \<../../progguide/sio/index\>].
+Generates API documentation for services that use [SimpleIO](../../progguide/sio/index).
 The documentation is output as a [Sphinx](http://sphinx-doc.org/) project containing an OpenAPI specification and a textual description of services.